Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 - At a playground or children’s “space” (even if it’s empty)

-- At work (in a team meeting, interview, when presenting, or in smaller group conversations with non-swearing coworkers or non-swearing conversations)
+- At work (in a team meeting, interview, when presenting, or in small group conversations with non-swearing coworkers)

 - Public places – any place outside of my home or other living spaces (like my hotel, hospital room, or car)